City and state leaders asking for federal assistance after mass shooting

 "We've done some similar things in New Orleans.
 We expanded some coverage.
 We put in some additional troopers," Edmonds said.

-In 2024, Governor Jeff Landry and state police created Troop NOLA, a special department within the Louisiana State Police that specifically works to enhance public safety in the city of New Orleans.
+In 2024, Governor Jeff Landry and the Louisiana State Police created Troop NOLA, a special unit within the agency that works to enhance public safety in the city of New Orleans.
 According to LSP, Troop NOLA made 500 arrests and recovered more than 50 stolen vehicles in its first year.

 "We have changed some of the climate in New Orleans, and I think we are happy that we see some results there.
 Here we are in Baton Rouge, a wonderful city, our families are demanding that we do something to make certain that our children are safe," Edmonds said.